By John Chavez

 Why You Should NOT Upgrade to the Southwest Priority Card

-While 5,000-7,500 Southwest points sounds like a nice perk to get a card with some nifty benefits like early boarding orders and a $75 credit, wouldn’t 75,000 points be better? 😉
+While a few thousand Southwest points sounds like a nice perk to get a card with some nifty benefits like early boarding orders and a $75 credit, wouldn’t tens of thousands of points be better? 😉

-When you upgrade to Southwest Priority, a personal Southwest credit card that offers the MOST benefits of any Southwest personal card, you only get their paltry 5,000 to 7,500-point offering.
+When you upgrade to Southwest Priority, a personal Southwest credit card that offers the MOST benefits of any Southwest personal card, you only get their paltry couple thousand-point offering.

 But… if it’s been at least 24 months since you last earned the bonus on a personal Southwest card, you’ve got a MUCH better option!